adeelzammit/link-url-shortener/README.md

 ### 1.b Plan B:

 ```
+cd link-url-shortener-ui
+npm install
+cd ..
 docker compose -f local-ver-2.docker-compose.yaml up -d
 ```

 - NOTE: This version, it is considerably slower for the UI to set up (as it is running on the development setting vs production setting), but it will work.
-It will take roughly ~2-3 minutes for the development instance of the React docker container to run
+It will take roughly ~3-5 minutes for the development instance of the React docker container to run

 ## 2. Via Azure ACI Deployed containers